UCB-stat-159-s22/site/_sources/schedule.md

 The table of contents on the left pane has links to lectures and labs.
 The following are live executable links that use the [nbgitpuller](https://jupyterhub.github.io/nbgitpuller) service to give you a current copy from git of the given content, ready to be run in the Spring 2022 Berkeley hub.
 You can use these links in order to run the content conveniently without manual git work.

+## Lectures

+Note that all lecture videos are posted on the [bCourses "Lectures" playlist for the course](https://bcourses.berkeley.edu/courses/1512961/external_tools/78985) (this link is accessible only to Berkeley personnel).

+1. Jan 19.
+Logistics and intro to Git.
+2. Jan 26.
+JupyterHub, JupyterLab and its various tools, dotfiles for reproducible personal configuration.
+3. Feb 2.
+Github, Git tutorial continued. (_Note:_ this lecture has damaged audio for the 2nd half).
+4. Feb 9.
+Git visuals, an overview of Project Jupyter.
+IPython - beyond plain Python.
+5. Feb 16.
+Rich output in Jupyter, VNC and virtual desktops in JupyterLab.
+Introduction to nbdime.
+6. Feb 23.
+Climate data, xarray and open science at NASA.
+Guest lecture by Dr. Chelle Gentemann.
+7. March 2.
+Merge conflicts with nbdime ([sample repo](https://github.com/UCB-stat-159-s22/nbconflicts-demo)).
+Custom display logic in Jupyter. (_Note:_ this lecture has damaged audio for the last ~ 45 minutes).
+8. March 9.
+[Automation and Make](https://swcarpentry.github.io/make-novice), based on the Carpentries' tutorial.

 ## Live links for labs on the Berkeley DataHub

 * [Lab 01](https://stat159.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FUCB-stat-159-s22%2Fsite&branch=main&urlpath=lab%2Ftree%2Fsite%2Flab%2Flab01).